We fall prey to the endless onslaught of fitness marketing and its big promises.

 Without the ability to build tension and lift moderately heavy weights for more volume, you can’t create the stress needed to build muscle.

 To get strong, go with a basic 5×5 style program for six months.
 You don’t need to do squats, bench presses, and deadlifts like a competitive powerlifter.
-Focus on varieties of squats, hinges, presses, pulls, and weight carries.
+Focus on varieties of squats, hinges, presses, pulls, and weighted carries.
 Add weight to the bar over time.
 Stick with the basics before you get fancy.

 4.Get the Pump to Build More Muscle